Xella37/CC-AR-Goggles/README.md

 There is no documentation for this small library.
 Please look at the examples to figure it out :P

+The demos use a combination of the following:
+- GPS (for player location)
+- Block scanner (for info about the world)
+- Entity scanner (for player camera rotation and entities)
+- Overlay glasses (for rendering everything)

 # Calibration

 The demos use 120 degrees FoV by default.
 Please run one of the demos and then look a bit sideways from what is rendered, then adjust your own MC FoV to make sure it matches and everything is aligned.